stephyswe/stephyswe/README.md

 A frontend developer with a strong focus on accessible HTML, modern CSS, and vanilla JavaScript.
 As a mid-career changer, I seek an opportunity to apply the skills I've learnt independently in a real-world, professional setting.
 I am looking for a position where I can learn from others, further establish my solid technical foundations, and develop the habits that will help me grow as a competent developer.

+## Contact 📫

+Email is the [best way to reach me](mailto:stephaniiehallberg@gmail.com).
+I'd love to give you all my social media connections, but I'm not really into all that, so I'm afraid you'll just have to write.

 ## Github Stats 💫
 <table width="100%" border="0">
   <tr>